GenetH/setghub_devops_learning/Load_Balancer_Solution_with_Apache/Load_balancer_sol_doc.md

+### **Introduction:**

+In modern web architectures, ensuring high availability and scalability is crucial for handling increased web traffic.
+One way to achieve this is by distributing traffic across multiple web servers through a **load balancer**.
+In this project, I configured an **Apache Load Balancer** on an Ubuntu EC2 instance, balancing traffic between two web servers.
+Additionally, the setup includes a **MySQL database server** and an **NFS server** for file sharing across the web servers.
+This architecture ensures both **horizontal scaling** and **reliability** by distributing traffic and centralizing file storage.

+The key steps of the project include setting up an EC2 instance for the load balancer, configuring Apache to act as a load balancer, and verifying the distribution of traffic across the web servers.

 ### Prerequisites
 - I ensured that two **RHEL8 web servers**, one **MySQL DB server** (Ubuntu 20.04), and one **RHEL8 NFS server** were properly set up.
 - I confirmed Apache was installed and running on both web servers.